ossc-db/pg_plan_advsr/README.md

 	(14 rows)

-Finally, you can see plan changes and execution time changes to check plan_repo.plan_history table, if you want.
+Finally, you can see plan changes and execution time changes to check plan_repo.plan_history table and pg_store_plans view, if you want.

 See: [Usage](#4-usage)